nuno67gomes/RC/README.txt

 TODO:
   transmissions  3

-  link_layer
-  1. statistics (n de tramas , sucessos , duplicadas, erros, transmission duration)
+  statistics (n de tramas , sucessos , duplicadas, erros, transmission duration)
-  2. verify when reciving response ignore if not RR or REJ
-  3. change Receiver response to A_TX
-  4. when RX send DIX its a command so change adress to 0x01
-  5. verify closing sequence TX disc - RX disc - TX UA

   no idea
   1. why is it not closing on reciver end